Gaming-tech-cyber/EnhancedShaders/README.md

 ## Pull requests

-The main branch is no longer used for active development.
+The main branch is used for active development.
 Please do any pull requests against the most recently updated branch.

 ## Credits